-Table 5

 Personal and familial data were collected from the individuals in order to assess psychological stress.
 Due to the pandemic condition, 64.79% of the total participants (1088) reported no violence or other stress-related activities among their family members, whereas 23.71% stated that their family members were occasionally short-tempered with one another.
 In terms of personal mental health, 53.5% of respondents stated they are not worried at all, 25% said they have mild stress and occasional worries, and 21.5% said they have moderate to severe stress and frequent worries.
 Table 6 summarizes the results of stress-related questions.

-Table 6

 The Covid-19 pandemic has clearly affected the socio-economic and day-to-day lives of Bangladesh's common people, as evidenced by the facts presented above.
 The reforms could have a severe impact on the country's social, cultural, and economic infrastructure.

 Conclusion